Repair and Remedy

-- The court will set a hearing date approximately seven (7) days after the defendant is served.
+- The court will set a hearing date not less than ten (10) days nor more than twenty-one (21) days after the petition is filed.
 Both parties must appear.
 If the plaintiff fails to appear, the case may be dismissed.

 - Subpoenas may be issued for witnesses that will not appear voluntarily.
 Subpoenas should be requested prior to the hearing date.
 The cost is $90.00 per subpoena broken down as $10.00 money order; and $80.00 cash, cashier's check, money order, or for an additional convenience fee a credit card can be used.